AstarNetwork/astar-docs/docs/xcm/integration/add-to-portal.md

 ## Define the methods for the XCM transferring and the getter for fetching asset balance

-1. Create a class(Repository) that inherits from [XcmRepository](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/XcmRepository.ts) class and define the logic under `getTransferCall` and `getTokenBalance` methods [(e.g.)](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/xcm/AcalaXcmRepository.ts).
+1. Create a class (Repository) that inherits from [XcmRepository](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/XcmRepository.ts) class and define the logic under `getTransferCall` and `getTokenBalance` methods [(e.g.)](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/xcm/AcalaXcmRepository.ts).
 2. Export the Repository class in [/src/v2/repositories/implementations/index.ts](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/repositories/implementations/index.ts)
 3. Add the Repository at [XcmRepositoryConfiguration](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/config/xcm/XcmRepositoryConfiguration.ts#L11) object variable.

 ## Requirements for creating a PR

-1. Developers should have tested for sending both deposit and withdrawal transactions from our portal.
+1. Deposit and withdrawal transactions have each been tested on Astar Portal.
-2. Developers should have tested for sending both deposit and withdrawal transactions with the `minBridgeAmount`.
+2. Deposit and withdrawal transactions have additionally been tested with the `minBridgeAmount`.
-3. Developers should have tested for withdrawing assets to wallet accounts which have 0 balance for the assets being withdrawn (for checking whether `minBridgeAmount` is higher than `Existential Deposit` that defined on origin chain).
+3. Developers have tested withdrawing assets to wallet accounts that have 0 balance of the assets being withdrawn (to check whether `minBridgeAmount` is higher than `Existential Deposit` defined on the origin chain).
 4. Submit the Subscan link for transaction details of the XCM transfers for all assets you've registered.
 5. Deploy the forked app and submit the staging URL([ref](../../builder-guides/integration_toolings/deploy-astar-portal.md)).